 On assignment for ’60 Minutes,’ Oprah Winfrey visited the grave of Recy Taylor, the woman she referenced in her Golden Globes acceptance speech.
 Taylor was gang-raped by a group white men in Alabama in 1944; two juries refused to indict the men for their crimes.

-Jackie Robinson became the first black player in the major leagues in 1947, signing with the Brooklyn Dodgers.
-He was named Rookie of the Year in 1947, National League MVP in 1949 and a World Series champ in 1955.
+Jackie Robinson broke the color barrier when he became the first black athlete to play Major League Baseball in the 20th century.
+He signed with the Brooklyn Dodgers in 1947, and was named Rookie of the Year that year, National League MVP in 1949 and a World Series champ in 1955.

 Nat King Cole became the first African-American performer to host a variety TV series in 1956.
 He's best known for his soft baritone voice and for singles like "The Christmas Song," "Mona Lisa" and "Nature Boy."